hangnt1623/Business-Operation-Analysis-in-Bicycle-Manufacturing-using-SQL/README.md

 **QUERY 6 - Trend of Stock level & MoM diff % by all product in 2011.
 If %gr rate is null then 0.
 Round to 1 decimal**

+*Purpose*: Track monthly stock fluctuations to prevent overstock or stockouts

 ```sql
 with
 raw_data as (